Every brand can score big, good publicity – and I mean every brand.

 One of the key components of publicity-worthy material is that it’s unique – it’s not like Company X and those distinctions are often what makes it so great to pitch.

 When you hit the “I’m not good enough to land press” wall, concentrate instead on what makes you or your organization unique?
-By focusing on your organization's competitive advantages, you'll be able to unlock your organization's "secret sauce" when it comes to pitch potentials.
+By focusing on your organization's competitive advantages, you'll be able to unlock your organization's "secret sauce" when it comes to pitching potentials.

 PR: the Second Cousin to Sales